 There are hundreds, if not thousands of upholstery projects on the Internet.
-Some of these upholstery projects are so-so, some totally lack instructions that make any sense, and then there are a select few that provide detailed instructions that you can follow.
 With a view to showing you how easy re-upholstering furniture can be I decided to post a few projects for you to take a look at...

-This colourful rope rag bowl is easy to make using scraps of fabric that you have lying around, old clothes, or pick up in the bargain bin at your local fabric store.
+This colourful rope rag bowl is easy to make using scraps of fabric that you have lying around.
 Use your own made rope rag bowl on a patio table to add a splash of colour, in a children's bedroom for storing small toys, or just to add a splash of colour to a room setting.

-Discovering that my tablecloth had been decimated by fishmoths, I needed an urgent replacement for Christmas lunch.
-Not wanting to face the mad shoppers doing their last minute rush for gifts, I remembered a piece of fabric left over from one of our projects and, since there wasn't enough time to dig out the sewing machine - I frayed the edges to make a fringe.
+Discovering that my tablecloth had been decimated by fishmoths, I needed an urgent replacement.
+I had a piece of fabric left over from one of our projects and, since there wasn't enough time to dig out the sewing machine - I frayed the edges to make a fringe.

 Use basic crochet to make a colourful rug for your home.
 This rose rug is made up of different coloured roses that are sewn together.
 You can make the rug in your choice of colours and as small or as large as you want.